Home

 Places Of Worship

-The places of worships in Penang tells you alot about our heritage, culture and tradition.
+The places of worship in Penang tells you a lot about our heritage, culture and tradition.
 In almost every corners of Georgetown, you see a mixture of of temples, churches, mosques and memorial Halls.
-The early Europeans memorials though not places of worship reminds us the contributions in the beginning of the 19th century.
+When you walk around Georgetown, the temples, churches and mosque it is a common sight seeing all kinds of prayers being conducted.

 The bells ringing in the Indian temples, the incense fragrances permeating from the Chinese temples and calling five times prayers from the Muslim mosques.
 What about the lovely architecture, mystical beings all in gold and red.
 The intricate carvings on the doors, ceiling is a sight to behold.
 Personally I need two to three trips to grasp the wonder and beauty of our places of worship.